Jamesphilip95/TextCounter/README.md

   - "%" are counted for percentages i.e "78%" is one word, 3 letters.
   - "+" and "-" are counted for scientific numbers i.e "1.23E+10" is one word, 7 letters.

-- blank spaces, new lines and new tabs are all not counted as letters or words.
+- Blank spaces, new lines and new tabs are all not counted as letters or words.